GoogleCloudPlatform/bigquery-utils/tools/terraform_sync_tool/README.md

 This directory contains the setup for the Terraform Sync Tool.
 Terraform Sync Tool was designed to address the schema drifts in BigQuery tables and keep the
 Terraform schemas up-to-date with the BigQuery table schemas in production environment.

 Terraform Sync Tool can be integrated into your CI/CD pipeline using Cloud Build.
-You'll neeed add two steps to `cloudbuild.yaml`.
+You'll need to add two steps to `cloudbuild.yaml`.
 - Step 0: Use Terragrunt command to detect resource drifts and write output into a JSON file
 - Step 1: Use Python scripts to identify and investigate the drifts